 The City Regeneration Team aims to help build and maintain Wakefield as an even better place to work, live and visit.
-Our current regeneration efforts are divided between 4 areas of the city: Kirkgate, Westgate, the Civic Quarter and the City Centre:
+Our current regeneration efforts are divided between 5 areas of the city: the Waterfront, Kirkgate, Westgate, the Civic Quarter and the City Centre:

-In addition, we are also working to improve the wider City area through projects on the Waterfront and also in support of the City Fields housing development near Eastmoor.
+In addition, we are also working to improve the wider City area by supporting the City Fields housing development near Eastmoor.

-To guide the next phase of the city's regeneration, a city centre masterplan will be developed over the next 12 months.
-More information can be found
+To guide the next phase of the city's regeneration, a city centre masterplan will be in place by Autumn 2021.
+More information can be found here.

 If you'd like to talk to us about our work or discuss how we might support an idea you have for improving the city, you can find our contact details at the bottom of the page.

 Over the last few years the Council has worked hard with partners to deliver a number of major projects which are changing the face of our city.
 Here's a summary of the work we're involved in and some of our recent successes:

 A total of 45 places across the Northern Powerhouse and 30 places in the Midlands Engine were among the 101 places invited to apply for up to £25 million in funding from the Towns Fund

 The towns eligible for support include places with proud industrial and economic heritage but that have not always benefitted from economic growth in the same way as more prosperous areas.
 Communities, businesses and the local authority will now work together to draw up plans to transform their urban centres with a focus on improved transport, broadband connectivity, skills and culture to improve their economic growth.
 The aim of the fund is to raise living standards and invest in transport, technology and skills to help towns to thrive.

 Following our successful bid, the Council will work closely with the Wakefield High Street Taskforce to oversee work associated with the Fund.
 The Taskforce has produced a Town Investment Plan and will now inform planning for the delivery of the Town Deal.
 More information on the Taskforce and the Towns Fund is available here.